enascimento/TruPax/README.md

 Verification for TruPax and CLBaseLib is implemented as JUnit tests, which are partially functional.
 Meaning they do interact with the local file system, and thus run in an authentic manner.
-All testing material though is created in the temporary directory, no changes to your machine will be made expect in there.
+All testing material though is created in the temporary directory, no changes to your machine will be made except in there.
 You can run these test cases by simply clicking on the test source folders and run them as JUnit tests.
 The whole set of tests should then execute, a full test run usually takes a few minutes, hence some patience is required.

-The test cases can also leverage a third party UDF validation tool, called *udf_test*, which can be obtained by Phillips.
+The test cases can also leverage a third party UDF validation tool, called udf_test, which can be obtained by Phillips.
 You need to download this tool yourself, due to licensing it cannot be included in the code base.
 The udf_test software seems to keep moving around, so it might be tricky to find it.
 Once you acquired it point to the *udf_test* executable via the environment variable